Artworks & exhibitions in Shanghai - example

 Artist Xu Zhen’s stunning installation at the Long Museum

-Who is Xu Zhen?
 Xu Zhen is a leader within the domain of contemporary Chinese art and is said to be one of the most sought-after international contemporary artists.
 Xu Zhen uses inspiration from both Chinese and Western cultures while combining the embodiment of both.
-He uses sociocultural frameworks as an inspiration for his pieces …
+He uses sociocultural frameworks as an inspiration for his pieces to target and, what

 Cai Guo-Qiang’s massive 8min explosive performance made citizens call the police

-About Cai Guo-Qiang Cai Guo-Qiang is a New York-based artist and one of the furthermost celebrated contemporary artists originating from China.
+Cai Guo-Qiang is a New York-based artist and one of the furthermost celebrated contemporary artists originating from China.
 He is known for a remarkable new kind of fireworks spectacle, which he calls “explosion events.”
-He has taken gunpowder, one of China’s Four Great Inventions and led the way in a new impressive …
+He has taken gunpowder, one of China’s Four Great Inventions and led the way in a new impressive form of art

 Why did Michael Lin install a complete house on a roof in Shanghai?

 Model Home – A Proposition by Michael Lin was an exhibition of new conceptual work, made by Michael Lin.
 For the exhibition, he installed a temporary structure on top of the Rockbund Art Museum in Shanghai, China.
-The exhibition has been created in collaboration with building workers, furniture makers and musicians, film-makers and urban …
+The exhibition has been created in collaboration with building workers, furniture makers and musicians, filmmakers, and urban studies

 Stay in touch